MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/MainLoop.md

 Note that this is a low level module, please take a look at **Gnome::Gtk3::MainLoop** first.

 The main event loop manages all the available sources of events for GLib and GTK+ applications.
 These events can come from any number of different types of sources such as file descriptors (plain files, pipes or sockets) and timeouts.

-New types of event sources can also be added using `g_source_attach()`.
+To allow multiple independent sets of sources to be handled in different threads, each source is associated with a N-GMainContext.
+A N-GMainContext can only be running in a single thread, but sources can be added to it and removed from it from other threads.
+All functions which operate on a N-GMainContext or a built-in N-GSource are thread-safe.
+Contexts are described by **Gnome::Gio::MainContext**

 Each event source is assigned a priority.
 The default priority, G_PRIORITY_DEFAULT, is 0.
 Values less than 0 denote higher priorities.
 Values greater than 0 denote lower priorities.
 Events from high priority sources are always processed before events from lower priority sources.